esrlabs/bake/documentation/tips_and_tricks/qac.rst

     qacli admin --qaf-project-config --qaf-project qacdata --cct <cct> --rcf <rcf> --acf <acf>
     qacli analyze -P qacdata -b <bake call>
     qacli view -P qacdata -m STDOUT
-    qacli report -P qacdata -t SUR # or -t RCR.
-Please also note, that the "view" is not necessary to generate the reports.
+    qacli report -P qacdata -t SUR # or -t RCR, which generates reports of MISRA warnings qacli report -P qacdata -t MDR # generates report of cyclomatic complexity

 - The first command creates the qac project database.
 - The second command builds and analyzes the files.
 - The third command prints out the result unfiltered.
-- The forth command generates reports.
+- The forth and fifth commands generate reports.
 You may replace the python scripts in PRQA to adapt the output.

+Please note, that "view" is not necessary to generate the reports.

 With bakeqac
 ------------